mmatyas/pegasus-docs/docs/user-guide/getting-started.md

 On the Settings screen, you can set some general parameters, like the language of the interface or whether you'd like to run in full screen or windowed mode.
 You can also change the "theme", the look and feel of the whole program.

 Pegasus is a program that can collect your list of games from various sources.
 You can import your list of games from other, already installed game libraries, like Steam, for which there is built-in support.
-For others, especially emulators and standalone games, you can use Pegasus' own *collection* and *metadata* files, which is documented on the [Game collections and metadata files](meta-files.md) page.
+For others, especially emulators and standalone games, you can use Pegasus' own *metadata* files, which is documented on [this page](meta-files.md).

-The behaviour of the game searching can be then configured in the Gaming section:
+The behaviour of the game searching can be configured in the Gaming section:

-- The **Set game directories** option will open a dialog where you can edit the list of directories Pegasus will search for *collection* (as well as *metadata*) files (see the documentation linked above).
+- The **Set game directories** option will open a dialog where you can edit the list of directories Pegasus will search for *metadata* files (see the documentation linked above).
-- On the **Enable/disable data sources** panel, you can enable or disable importing games from the individual data sources that might be available on your system.
+- On the **Enable/disable data sources** panel you can enable or disable importing games from the individual data sources that might be available on your system.

 Outside the Settings menu, there's also the Controls screen, where you can configure your gamepad's layout, and a Help screen that shows some information about Pegasus, and contains a link to this documentation site.